You can use the toolkit-maven-plugin to implement a phased release on a Spring Cloud,

 namespaceId: # The microservices namespace where the application is to be deployed.

 appId: # The ID of the application.
-The plug-in deploys the application identified by the specified ID.
+The plug-in deploys the application that is identified by the specified ID.
 If you do not specify this parameter, the values of namespaceId and appName are used to identify the application to be deployed.

 version: # The version to be deployed.
 The default format comprises the values of the day, hour, minute, and second.